 Websites created with the static site generators

-With tools like Jekyll or Middleman, you can generate static websites that do not need access to the database.
+With tools like Jekyll or Gatsby, you can generate static websites that do not need access to the database.
 These can be easily hosted on any server almost without any costs.
 This kind of website is popular among developers, and the usage of the headless CMS API should be no problem at all in most of these cases.